Wellabe Logo

 Senior filing threshold

-Standard tax deduction for seniors
+Extra tax deductions for seniors

 Taxable Social Security benefits

 Many seniors are surprised to learn that Social Security benefits above specific amounts are subject to federal income taxes, says Harry Daniels, certified public accountant and certified financial planner at Duggan, Joiner & Company Certified Public Accountants.
 Social Security benefits could put you in a higher tax bracket and increase the amount of taxes you owe by thousands of dollars.
-The Internal Revenue Service (IRS) provides a Social Security benefits worksheet.
-And IRS Form 1040 and Form 1040A can help you calculate how much of your Social Security benefits are taxable.
+The Internal Revenue Service (IRS) provides a Social Security taxable benefits worksheet.
+Plus, IRS Form 1040 and Form 1040-SR can help you calculate how much of your Social Security benefits are taxable.

-Tax credit and deductions for seniors
+Tax credits and tax deductions for seniors

 At age 50, and especially after age 65, you may qualify for additional tax breaks, such as: